top of page

 Images from Graphic Design Thinking, Ellen Lupton (2011)

 > Let’s brainstorm together for 10 minutes by using the WH questions (What, Why, Who, Where, When, How).
+Then, brainstorm alone for 10 more minutes to write down different slogans related to your own research.

 2. Sketching